 Usually a research project means one of two things: a piece of original research that you design and carry out yourself (or as part of a team), or a piece of research that surveys and evaluates the research that others have carried out in the field.
-See the section of the Academic Skills Hub for more about how to do research.
+See the Reading and Research Skills section of the Academic Skills Hub for more about how to do research.

 Some students get the opportunity to demonstrate their learning through making a video rather than through more traditional written assignments.
 If you’re required to make a video, you may need certain equipment and training, which your lecturer or tutor should provide or advise you about.

 This list gives a flavour of the wide variety of assessment methods (other than written exams) that are used at NUI Galway to enhance and assess your learning.